maduhu/Documentation/Discovery.md

 ## Level One OSS Project v0.5

-The Level One Project has some specific design constraints and assumtions which drive the design of this implementation.
-The project favours the use of a central directory for discovery but also as a proxy for the SPSP session with DFSPs.
-While this means it is not neccessary for the discovery and setup to be decoupled maintaining this architecture future-proofs the solution for deployments where these constraints and assumptions no longer hold.
+The Level One Project has some specific design constraints and assumptions which drive the design of this implementation.
+The project favors the use of a central directory for discovery but also as a proxy for the SPSP session with DFSPs.
+While this means it is not necessary for the discovery and setup to be decoupled maintaining this architecture future-proofs the solution for deployments where these constraints and assumptions no longer hold.

 ### Central Directory

 The central directory will host a simple lookup service that resolves a receiver identifier to an SPSP URL.
-It should host different endpoints for each identifer type so that these can easily be changed in future if required and so the logic to differentiate between identifier types is built into the DFSPs from the start.
+It should host different endpoints for each identifier type so that these can easily be changed in future if required and so the logic to differentiate between identifier types are built into the DFSPs from the start.

 Example:
  * tel:+26123456789 -send-lookup-query-to-> https://ist.ng/api/tel